1950s Brass Rotaflex Wall Lamp

 In 1954, they take part in the Salon des Arts Ménagers (Household Arts Fair) and they receive numerous prizes.
 Their furniture and lamps were produced by companies such as Airborne, Disderot (Atelier Pierre Disderot), Meubles TV, Huchers-Minvielle, Luminalite, Steiner and Rotaflex.

-The A.R.P., Atelier de Recherche Plastique did not last long.
-3 years later in 1957, the company ended business.
+The ARP, Atelier de Recherche Plastique did not last long.
+3 years later in 1957, the company will end.

-The electric parts of this wall lamp were made in the 1950s by the VLM Components company from Buccinasco, near Milan in Italy.
-Today VLM Components is owned By Relco.
-It is one of the biggest suppliers of switches, cords and plugs in Europe.
-VLM Components became famous because of the switches they produce that were designed by Achille Castiglione in 1968.
+All the electric parts were made in the 1950s by VLM Components.
+VLM Components was founded in 1945 in Buccinasco, a small village near Milan, Italy.
+VLM Components is part of the Relco Group, founded in 1967.
+Today they are the owners of the brands Relco, Leuci, Relco Lighting, VLM Components and Segno.
+VLM Components became famous for the switches they produce which were designed by Achille Castiglioni in 1968.